Ghosn set for court hearing in Japan over detention

-Former Nissan Chairman Carlos Ghosn is likely to appear in a Japanese court to hear the reasons for his detention, possibly within days, after his lawyers deployed a little-used article of the Constitution.
+Former Nissan Chairman Carlos Ghosn is likely to appear in a Japanese court next Tuesday to hear the reasons for his detention, after his lawyers deployed a little-used article of the Constitution.

-A public hearing could take place within five days, according to public broadcaster NHK, after the executive's attorneys lodged a request with the Tokyo District Court that it cannot legally refuse.
+The Tokyo District Court said his hearing would start at 10:30 am (0130 GMT) in its court room, with Ghosn expected to appear.

-"Mr Ghosn today submitted a request for the disclosure of the reasons for his detention.
-No date has been set," the court said.
+"Mr Ghosn today submitted a request for the disclosure of the reasons for his detention," the court said.

-NHK said Ghosn wants to attend the hearing himself if there is one.

 Article 34 of Japan's Constitution stipulates that "no person shall be arrested or detained without being at once informed of the charges against him or without the immediate privilege of counsel."